The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Petronas Twin Towers

-We started Day 2 of our Kuala Lumpur with kids itinerary, by visiting the iconic Petronas Twin Towers.
+We started Day 2 of our Kuala Lumpur with kids itinerary by visiting the iconic Petronas Twin Towers.
 I had seen the towers 10 years ago, but back then, without kids.
-So it was even more special to experience it again with my family.
+So it was even more special to experience them again with my family, watching the girls crane their necks to look up was priceless.

 In front of the Petronas Towers, you’ll find water fountains and, most importantly, lots of photographers offering to take your picture.
-We had one taken and got it instantly via AirDrop on our phone.
+We had one taken and got it instantly via AirDrop on our phone, which was a lovely little keepsake.

-After admiring the towers from below, I recommend heading up to the observation deck.
-It’s on the 86th floor and offers panoramic views of the city—a must-see for families!
+After admiring the towers from below, I strongly recommend heading up to the observation deck.
+It’s on the 86th floor and offers panoramic views of the entire city, a genuine must-see for families!
+Book your tickets in advance to skip the queues, especially during school holidays and public long weekends.

 Ticket prices: